 Rescreening Will Increase

 A final current trend has little to do with the pre employment screening process and revolves around keeping your job.
 Many employers are not hiring professionals so conduct re-screening checks.
 In other words, they want to make sure that their current employees still fall in line with company values.
 This on-going criminal monitoring can be used to make employers aware of recent arrests, ongoing criminal investigations, or other red flags.
 Take for example a bank clerk who was charged and convicted of credit card fraud.
 Surely that is something her employer would want to know.
 And perhaps knowing that HR will be keeping up with their legal transgressions encourages employers to stay on “the straight and narrow” as well.

-More information about in-depth background checks that can be used for re-screening as well as private investigations visit our page.
-Regardless of the route a company decides to take in regards to screening, it’s important to stay proactive and consistent with policies and practices as a way to benefit employer and employee.
+More information about in-depth background checks that can be used for re-screening as well as private investigations visit our business investigation resource page.
+Regardless of the route a company decides to take in regards to screening, it’s important to stay proactive and consistent with policies and practices as a way to benefit employers and employees.